 Staff should avoid, if at all possible, any physical contact altogether with a student, most especially any kind of forced physical contact that might prompt resistance on the student's part.
-Equally, however, preserving safety is paramount, and, where a 'forced search' presents itself as the only or Modified April 2024 Page 30 of 35 To be reviewed September 2024 best way of preserving safety, not to conduct such a search might be construed as a failure in the duty of care on the part of the member of staff involved.
+Equally, however, preserving safety is paramount, and, where a 'forced search' presents itself as the only or best way of preserving safety, not to conduct such a search might be construed as a failure in the duty of care on the part of the member of staff involved.
 Alternatively leave such a search to the police.
 Searches especially 'forced' searches should be carried out and where practicable, witnessed by a female member staff.